Ten years ago, who would have predicted that job sites would have tiny flying robots roving through them day and night?

 - Improve quality.
-Drones vastly increase your ability to complete quality inspections in large and hard to reach areas in an efficient manner.
+Drones vastly can make it easy and fast to complete quality inspections in large and hard to reach areas.

 - Minimize rework.
 Increasing the number of inspections you make enables you to catch more mistakes before they become a bigger problem, thus reducing the amount of rework needed.

 - Improve safety.
 Perform inspections in dangerous areas without putting anyone at risk.
 Drones also allow you to identify and mitigate potential hazards before they cause harm.
 Matched with smart safety technology, these safety hazards can be monitored and tagged by software and brought to the attention of safety officers in real time.

 - Mitigate litigation.
 Drones can increase site documentation to reduce the likelihood of litigation, and increase your defensibility.

 A drone program is a terrific investment for construction companies right now.
 They can be used through the entire construction lifecycle, from feasibility and bidding to handover and maintenance.
 Here’s how.

 Feasibility and Bidding